emmiiorji/budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Microverse](https://www.microverse.org/) for the guide
+Shout out to [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) for the original design idea.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>